Pyramid Convolutional RNN for MRI Image Reconstruction: Proposed Method

-Many optimization algorithms can be used to minimize the objective function in Eqn.~\ref{eq:3} such as gradient decent, proximal gradient descent and primal-dual optimization algorithms.
-As long as $R(x)$ is differential, we can solve Eqn.~\ref{eq:3} using gradient decent in an iterative fashion.
-For each iteration,
+Many optimization algorithms can be used to minimize the objective function such as gradient descent, proximal gradient descent and primal-dual optimization algorithms.
+Without loss of generality, Eqn.~\ref{eq:3} can be minimized using gradient decent in an iterative fashion,

-where $k$ is the index for iteration and $\alpha$ is the learning rate.
+where $k=0,1,\dots,K$ is the index for iteration and $\alpha$ is the learning rate.